Justifications for a Far More Equitable Distribution of Income and Wealth

 Optimum Tax Rates

-Of course, limits exist on how high top tax rates should be, and optimum rates are uncertain, but we are far from them.
+Optimum rates are uncertain, but we are far from them.
 Evidence exists that a wealth tax of 90% on wealth above $1 billion, and marginal income tax rates of over 80% on incomes above that qualifying for the top 1% would be economically beneficial.
 The economic benefit is another moral justification for tax rates at that level.
 Appropriate tax rates on extreme income and wealth would raise sufficient public funds for radical societal advancements.
-These rates would be sufficient, not optimal, because they would maintain high inequalities, more than is morally justifiable.

 Society has the right to tax using a system that best serves all its members for this important reason also: Property is a creation of law with no independent origin apart from how the law structures ownership and property rights.
 Since the division of property or wealth and the means to acquire it can exist only within a system of laws, including tax laws, there can be no moral claim against taxation on the grounds that property or wealth is essentially “private.”
 It is a construct of a social system that established both property rights and the rules of taxation.
 Chartering corporations, buying and selling legal titles to property, making and enforcing contracts, suing for damages, and a legal system that allows people to receive paychecks and dividends from stocks, and that secures wealth in its various forms all involve government “intrusion,” as does taxation.
 All are equally justified to be designed to serve the best interests of society.